Innovative Therapeutic Areas

 Toggle Expand/ Collapse

-Neuroscience research includes several long term and complex mental health conditions, such as schizophrenia, schizoaffective disorder, and bipolar disorder.
-These conditions involve disruptions in mood, thinking, perception, or behavior, and can vary greatly in how they appear from person to person.
+Neuroscience research looks at long-term mental health conditions, such as schizophrenia, schizoaffective disorder, and bipolar disorder.
+These conditions involve disruption of perception, thinking, behavior and mood among others and vary greatly in how they present and are experienced from person to person.

 Where does Teva conduct its neuroscience research?